Professional Judgment Process and Appeals

 • Requesting an appeal does not guarantee that you will be granted one or that you will receive additional funds.

-• To request an appeal, please complete the Professional Judgment Form under APPEALS AND PJ Forms or a Request for Independent Status under OTHER FORMS.
+• If you have a special circumstance, please complete the Professional Judgment Form under APPEALS AND PJ Forms or if you have an unusual circumstance, please complete a Request for Independent Status under OTHER FORMS.
 Provide an explanation detailing the qualifying reason (s) you are requesting an appeal to be considered for review.
 Provide all supporting documentation.

 • Appeals are typically reviewed within 1-10 business days after submission.
 During busy processing times (such as the summer), it may take longer for your appeal to be evaluated.

-• If selected for FAFSA verification, and you are requesting an EFC adjustment, you much complete verification before your appeal can be reviewed.
+• If selected for FAFSA verification, and you have a special circumstance, you much complete verification before your appeal can be reviewed.

 Notification Process: